 Abraham Erlewine Jr. ( ? - ? )

-That year, having jointly purchased a 1/14 share of the family farm with his brother Jacob S., he bought the tract outright for $36, and then also acquired the share of their widowed mother for $28.00.
-The deed describing this transaction is found in Ohio County Deed Book 16, page 348
+In 1831, having jointly purchased a 1/14 share of the family farm with his brother Jacob S., he bought the tract outright for $36, and then also acquired the share of their widowed mother for $28.00.
+The deed describing this transaction is found in Ohio County Deed Book 16, page 348.

 In April 1836, Abraham was named a Marshall County Road Supervisor for the term of office of one year.
 In this regard, he is mentioned in the 1925 book by Scott Powell, History of Marshall County, from forest to field: a story of early settlement and development of Marshall County, W. Va.